apache/pulsar/site2/docs/schema-evolution-compatibility.md

   For example, for a user entity, there are `userCreated`, `userAddressChanged` and `userEnquiryReceived` events.
 The application requires that those events are always read in the same order.

   Consequently, those events need to go in the same Pulsar partition to maintain order.
-This application can use `ALWAYS_COMPATIBLE` to allow different kinds of events to co-exist in the same topic.
+This application can use `ALWAYS_COMPATIBLE` to allow different kinds of events to co-exist on the same topic.

 ### ALWAYS_INCOMPATIBLE example